HARPLab/DReyeVR/Docs/Install.md

 # it is a good idea to clean the Content/ directory which is not tracked by Carla's git system
 rm -rf Unreal/CarlaUE4/Content/

-./Update.sh # re-install the Content fresh from Carla's servers (use .bat on Windows)
+# re-install the Content fresh from Carla's servers
+./Update.sh # Linux/mac
+Update.bat  # Windows

 # next, go to DReyeVR and get the latest updates
 cd /PATH/TO/DReyeVR/
 git pull origin main # or dev, or whatever branch

 # next, run the DReyeVR-cleaner to automatically hard-reset the Carla repo
 # accept the prompt to hard-clean CARLA, note that this will reset tracked and remove untracked files